 It is critical that schools consider the safety of confidential / personal data removed from a school site (electronic and paper).
 Ensuring that ALL staff are aware of how to handle sensitive or personal information and their responsibilities when accessing data is vital and this section provides guidance on staff training and recommendations.

 If you are considering applying this method of security to any computer devices in your school which you think may be taken off-site:

 Warning – keep your encryption password in a safe place.
 Access to encrypted drives and ‘containers’ is controlled by password - should you loose it you will NOT be able to access your data!

 School Policy in Brief

-The DfE have updated the suggested privacy notices for schools and local authorities to issue to staff, parents and pupils about the collection of data.
-This page will be updated when further guidance and advice is available.
+The DfE provides suggested privacy notices for schools and local authorities to issue to staff, parents and pupils about the collection of data.
+These can be found on the DfE website:

-ICO Advice to Schools Regardng Data Protection and Freedom of Information
+ICO Advice to Schools Regarding Data Protection and Freedom of Information

-The Information Commissioner's Office have posted a video and further advice on the responsibilities of schools regarding Data Protection Act and Freedom of Information.
-The Information rights video is aimed at head teachers, managers and governors to help comply with their responsibilities to information rights in schools, colleges and universities.
+The Information Commissioner's Office advice on the responsibilities of schools regarding Data Protection Act and Freedom of Information.

 Template Model Publication Scheme for Nursery, Primary and Small Schools